• Home

 Frangipanis are fairly low maintenance plants, especially when established.
 It can be helpful to feed the plant with a small amount of organic fertiliser during spring and summer, while the plant is growing.
 Slow, controlled release pelletised fertiliser can work well.

-Mulching the pot can also help but avoid putting any too close to the trunk to avoid rot.
-Use organic mulches like bark chips, sugarcane or pea straw.
+Mulching the pot can also help but avoid putting any too close to the trunk to prevent root rot.
+Use organic mulch like bark chips, sugarcane or pea straw.

 Frangipani likes well-draining, dry soil.
 One of the biggest mistakes that you can make with potted frangipani is to overwater them.
 During dry, hot summers you will want to water your potted frangipani regularly until it is established.